 NOTE: Due to the rapidly changing legal landscape with respect to COVID-19 and our government’s response to the pandemic, please understand that any blog posts written in the past may not reflect the current applicable government programs.

-Michael practices primarily in the areas of mergers and acquisitions, corporate finance, securities and private equity and venture capital transactions.
-He has extensive experience working with entrepreneurs, emerging ...
+Michael is the Administrative Partner of the Kelowna office.
+He practices primarily in the areas of mergers and acquisitions, corporate finance, securities and private equity and venture capital transactions.
+He has extensive ...

 Kellan practices corporate and commercial law across a variety of industries, with a focus on technology start-up companies.

 She has experience in a variety of transactions, including share and asset acquisitions, private equity ...

 Asha Young is an associate in our Business Law Group in Vancouver.
 She maintains a general corporate and commercial practice, which includes asset and sale acquisitions, business entity formation, corporate reorganization ...

 Lawson Lundell's Business Law Blog covers a wide range of topics relevant to businesses of all sorts, including corporate governance, corporate commercial law, corporate finance and securities, mergers and acquisitions, procurement, private equity and venture capital, intellectual property, and business taxation.
 Please also see our litigation, project law, China law, and real estate law blogs.